raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 - **Initialize swap**: Initiate the swap and wait for the counterparty to initiate
 - **Order status tracking**: Keep users informed about the status of their swaps

+### The landing UI
 ![start UI](../images/sdk-demo-app/sdk-demo-app-ui.png)
+### The working app UI
 ![UI](../images/sdk-demo-app/sd-demo-app-final-ui.png)

 ## Garden provider setup

-Think of Garden Provider as your app's command center!
-It's a context wrapper that gives your application access to all of Garden SDK's features
+Garden provider is a context wrapper that gives your application access to all of Garden SDK's features

 Here's how you can set up the Garden Provider: